Question 1 Answer:

-If I pass a Technical Associates Board of Certification (TABofC) exam, will I receive both ASNT and ISO compliant certificates?
+If I pass a Technical Associates Board of Certification (TABofC) exam, will I receive an ISO compliant certificate?

 Is a yearly fee required for me to maintain my ISO compliant certification with TABofC?

-How do the ISO Categories and ASNT Levels correspond to the Technical Associates seminars?
+How do the ISO Categories and TAC Levels correspond to the Technical Associates seminars?

-How many training hours are recommended by ISO 18436 for each Category?
+How many training hours are required by ISO 18436 for each Category?

 Can I test open book as I have in the past?

 Can I continue my ISO compliant certification progression with TABofC if I began certification with another training organization?